How Does Pinterest Search Work

 There is also a bonus option!

-Tailwind tribes are communities within Tailwind that you can share your pins and receive additional engagements.
+Tailwind tribes (now called Tailwind Communities) are communities within Tailwind that you can share your pins and receive additional engagements.

 When a tribe mate discovers your pin they can repin to a relevant board on Pinterest.